austinabel16/object_tracking/README.md

 # object_tracking
-object tracking with opencv and gun
+object tracking with opencv and gui.

 This is a project to  detect the presence of a moving object

+Import a video into the file and will tracking the  moving object